-A Patch- A small patch can be applied to the skin once a week.
-This method offers worry-free care; you can shower with it, swim, and overall carry about your day to day business.
+A small patch can be applied to the skin once a week.
+This method offers worry-free care; you can shower with it, swim, and overall carry about your day-to-day business.
 You can apply the small patch on the abdomen, buttocks, or even your arm!

 A shot is given every three months in the hip area.
-The only side effect of the Depo-Provera shot is that it often will stop your monthly cycle.
-There is no evidence to say that this is unhealthy, so enjoy the money you can save every month.
+The only side effect of the Depo-Provera shot is that it often will stop your monthly cycle (or if you’re like me, you might get stuck with your period for eight months straight!).
 For the first two shots, a pregnancy test is given.
 On the first shot, you will have to wait a week to have unprotected sex as it takes that week to go through your system.
 If you maintain the schedule, you will be continuously protected.

 Smaller than a match, this stick-like, concentrated birth control can last over three years.
 It is inserted in your underarm and releases hormones to prevent pregnancy.
 An implant is most recommended in preventing pregnancy.

 This is a device that is implanted into the uterus.
 The device irritates the lining.
 Thus, it will not allow the egg to attach to the lining.
-An IUD can cause pain in some woman; it is rarely reported, however, it was mainly found in women who did not have children.
+An IUD can cause pain in some woman (according to my sister, it hurt like hell) Apparently pain isn’t that common but is mainly found in women who do not have children (us).
 This method is good for up to ten years!

 If you are serious about not having children, you can choose to have your tubes tied.
 In both men and women, the procedures can be quite painless, and the recovery time is mere days.
-For those who do not want ever to have children, this is the best option for you.
-Know, however, this is not reversible.
+For those who don’t ever want to have children, this is the best option for you.

 No matter what your lifestyle is, there is a protection method that will suit you.
 Protect yourself and your investments, choose a birth control method.
 An unplanned pregnancy can severely impact your way of life, don’t risk losing it all for a night of fun.